perlindgren/hippomenes/rust_examples/README.md

 ## Tooling

-This crate requires the Rust compiler for compiling, and the ``elf2mem`` utility for generating the binary dump file Verilog uses to populate the ROM component.
+This crate requires the Rust compiler for compiling, and the ``elf2mem`` utility for generating the binary dump file that SystemVerilog uses to populate the ROM and RAM components.

 To set up the Rust toolchain, consult [Install Rust](https://www.rust-lang.org/tools/install).